majmas/Line2D/README.md

 # Line2D

+The code is written by Majid Masoumi @ dr.majid.masoumi@gmail.com

-Function to find the line passing through two points
+Function to find the line passing through two points.